Health Information and Tools > Patient Care Handouts > Blocked Tear Duct in Children: Care Instructions

 • If your child's eyelashes are crusty with mucus, clean them with a moist cotton ball using a gentle, downward motion.
 If the eyelids get stuck together, place a clean, warm, wet cotton ball over that eye for a few minutes to help loosen the crust.

-• Massage your child's tear duct.
-Press gently on the inner corner of the eye in a downward motion.
+• If your child's doctor suggests it, gently massage the area of the blockage.
+This can help prevent fluid buildup in the duct.
 Make sure that your hands are clean and your nails are short.

 • To put in eyedrops or ointment: